gray-li/HalfRainbowDQN/README.md

 # Instructions

 1. Activate your python environment.
-2. To train the agent, simply run the below code in your terminal:
+2. To train the agent, simply run the below code in your terminal:\
    `python dqn.py`
-3. Run the code below to watch your trained agent (only for 100 steps).
+3. Run the code below to watch your trained agent (only for 100 steps):\
    `python test.py`